-There is always a second box when it comes to PlayStation first-party exclusive collector’s editions, most, if not all.
+There is always a second box for PlayStation first-party exclusive collector’s editions, most, if not all.
 This gives that premium feel to them as you don’t get a sturdy second box that houses the actual statue or content.
-You can see the effort the team put to design such amazing artwork on those pieces of cardboard.
+You can see the team’s effort to design such fantastic artwork on those pieces of cardboard.

 Immediately after opening the first layer of boxes, the next one has Aloy’s face wrapped around the box and a few of the Clawstriders in the back.
-I do love the art direction of its box’s design as it truly makes the entire unboxing experience special.
+I love the art direction of its box’s design, as it makes the entire unboxing experience special.

-The Aloy box is a sturdy one, and the only way to open is by raising it.
+The Aloy box is sturdy, and the only way to open it is by raising it.
 You then see the encaged Tremortusk, and right behind it is a deployable background for your photo op needs.

 How big is the Tremortusk statue?

 The Tremortusk statue is 14.4″ inches (36.5cm).
 It includes attachable posable trunks and tusks.
-While there’s a limit on the articulation of the said parts, it’s still amazing that you’re able to move them, and give the Tremortusk a killer pose; you also have a small Aloy statue that you can pair with the Tremortusk if you want to capture memorable moments.
+While there’s a limit on the articulation of the said parts, it’s still amazing that you can move them and give the Tremortusk a killer pose; you also have a small Aloy statue that you can pair with the Tremortusk if you want to capture memorable moments.

 Additionally, you can turn on its LED eye-lights.
-Similar to how machines react to Aloy in the game, there are 3 modes: Neutral, that’s the blue colored lights, yellow if it’s alerted, and red for combat.
+Similar to how machines react to Aloy in the game, there are three modes: Neutral, the blue colored lights, yellow if it’s alerted, and red for combat.

-Comparing the Regalla Edition’s Tremortusk design to the Collector’s Edition variant makes it the former one hell of a design.
-Its tribal paint job gives the Tremortusk an intimidating look and personality.
+Comparing the Regalla Edition’s Tremortusk design to the Collector’s Edition variant makes the former one hell of a design.
+Its tribal paint job gives the Tremortusk a stern look and personality.

-The Regalla Edition fairs of what I truly call a premium collector’s edition.
-This is by far the best collector’s edition I’ve owned in the last 5 years.
+The Regalla Edition fairs of what I indeed call a premium collector’s edition.
+This is, by far, the best collector’s edition I’ve owned in the last five years.
 There’s nothing like it.